Fintech-Research-Lab/Ethereum_Governance_Project/Data Gathering/README.md

 # Post Reconciliation Data Gathering
 After manual reconciliation, a unique author id was assigned to all twitter names where the R code could not match the names.
 After this assignment of authorId, the file was stored as modified_twitter_data_6-7-2023_postmanualreconciliation.csv
+Same process as described above was also adopted to reconcile company data.
+Company data was also hand collected data on finding author's employer and jobs that they work on.
+This data started with the same names as twitter names.
+Nevetheless we applied the same code to treat names (lower case, remove spaces, remove special characters) on them and reconciled.
+All but one name remained reconciled which was manually checked and an author id was added to it.
+This file is stored as modified_company_data_afterreconciliation.csv